 Special Concerns For Teen Drivers

 Accidents may happen even if parents do everything in their power to keep their teen driver safe.
-All it would take is one wrong decision, a brief distraction, or an error in judgement, for a teen to cause an automobile accident.
+All it would take is one wrong decision, a brief distraction, or an error in judgment for a teen to cause an automobile accident.

 The ability to seek compensation for injuries resulting from an accident depends on who is the at-fault driver.
 When a teen driver is at fault in an accident, Louisiana law allows the other driver to pursue a personal injury claim against the teen’s parents under the doctrine of parental vicarious liability.
 However, these types of claims require that the defendant prove the parents knew or should have known that the teen had a history of unsafe driving behaviors such as speeding, running red lights, or texting and driving.

-A teen who is found to have only partially contributed to the accident can still collect compensation for his injuries from the other driver’s insurance company, but compensation will be reduced by percentage of fault.
+A teen who is found to have only partially contributed to the accident can still collect compensation for his injuries from the other driver’s insurance company, but compensation will be reduced by a percentage of fault.

 Protecting Your Teen Driver’s Legal Rights

-If your teen has been injured in an auto accident, seeking the assistance of an experienced personal injury attorney is the best way to protect his/her legal right to compensation.
+If your teen has been injured in a Shreveport auto accident, seeking the assistance of an experienced personal injury attorney is the best way to protect his/her legal right to compensation.
 A skilled attorney can negotiate on your teen’s behalf for the highest possible settlement, even if your teen was partially at fault for the accident.

-Gordon & Gordon Law Firm is committed to assisting Shreveport / Bossier City drivers in resolving their personal injury claims.
+Gordon & Gordon Law Firm is committed to assisting Shreveport / Bossier City drivers in resolving their personal injury claim.
 To learn more, please contact us for a free, no-obligation case evaluation.
 Our lawyers are experienced in handling auto accident claims and complicated insurance concerns, especially those that may come about in the event of a teen driver’s accident or injury.